 Support Personnel

-Support staff is also essential for care quality.
+Support staff is also important for care quality.
 Maryland requires one infection preventionist for every 200 beds.
 The state also wants nursing homes to hire licensed social workers, aiming for 75% compliance by 2021.
 These rules help ensure better care for residents.

 Safety and Security Measures

-Are you looking for nursing care homes or senior living facilities?
+Looking for nursing care homes or senior living facilities?
 Safety is key.
 Good places have strong security to keep residents safe and calm families.

 Preventable accidents are a big worry in nursing homes.
 More than half of all problems faced by residents are avoidable.
 Falls, infections, and drug issues are common.
 Top-notch facilities have detailed safety plans.